 So, when I tell you what I’m about to say, realize that it is coming from someone who knows a thing or two about degrees and certificates.

 Grant writing can be a lucrative career, especially if you have a flair for words.
-If you can command the 26 letters of the English alphabet in a way that presents an institution’s value, both to the sponsor and the community, while appealing to the sponsor’s emotions, you can give organizations millions in grants.
-And if this is the case, then do you really need another person to hand you a flimsy certification that proves you took a grant writing course online and affirms your writing prowess?
+If you can command the 26 letters of the English alphabet in a way that presents an institution’s value, both to the sponsor and the community, while appealing to the sponsor’s emotions, you can give organizations millions in grant proposal.
+And if this is the case, then do you really need another person to hand you a flimsy certification that proves you took a grant writing classes online and affirms your writing prowess?

 First, it goes without saying that education is important to me!